golanlevin/Cytographia/notes/README.md

 # Author's Notes on *Cytographia*

 I have kept a loose journal about my development of *Cytographia* in [this Twitter thread](https://twitter.com/golan/status/1472819559791013891).
-In addition, this page documents a few thoughts I have had about the motivation and implemenation of the project.
+In addition, this page documents a few thoughts I have had about the motivation and implementation of the project.

 * [Encountering Unknown Species](#encountering-unknown-species)
 * [Visual Properties of Living Systems](#visual-properties-of-living-systems)